apache/sling-org-apache-sling-app-cms/README.md

 # Apache Sling CMS

-A reference implementation of a simple Content Management System built in Apache Sling.
+The Apache Sling CMS is a reference implementation of a fully-featured Content Management System built in Apache Sling.
 This application showcases multiple Apache Sling features such as Context Aware Configurations, Resource Mapping, Rewriter and Resource Merging.

 ## Documentation